abccastro/Spotify-Tracks-and-Artists-2022/README.md

 python spotifyApp.py
 ```

+## Application Features
+1. Search for Artists or Tracks
+* Search for Artists (by Name)
+* Search for Artists (by Genre)
+* Search for Tracks (by Track Name)
+* List Deactivated Artist Profile
+2. View Reports
+* Top 10 Artists with Most Number of Followers
+* Top 10 Artists with Highest Popularity Index
+* Top 10 Tracks with Highest Popularity Index
+* Number of Artists by Popularity Index (80 to 100)
+* Number of Tracks by Popularity Index (80 to 100)
+3. Refresh Artists and Tracks
+4. Deactivate/Activate Artist Profile
+5. Delete All Artist Profiles

 ## Contributors

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.